 Buyers should provide a due date for submissions.

 Buyers should provide a date for when they will announce the award.

 How risky is the Ethanol supply chain?

-Overall supply chain risk for the ethanol market is moderate.
-The primary source of risk for ethanol suppliers comes from the fluctuating corn yields of feedstock growers in the United States.
-Corn, which is susceptible to severe weather, disease and other unforeseeable damages, is the most commonly used feedstock for...
+Overall supply chain risk for the ethanol market is high.
+The primary source of risk for ethanol suppliers comes from the fluctuating corn yields of feedstock growers in the United States; however, the market has also been affected by the recent tariffs imposed by the United States on thousands of...
 Subscribe to learn more.